Anatomy Of Cerebellum And 4th Ventricle Question And Answers

 Floor Of Fourth Ventricle Features

-• The floor is divided into symmetrical right and left halves by median sulcus which extends from the aqueduct of the midbrain above to the central canal below
+• The floor is divided into symmetrical right and left halves by the median sulcus which extends from the aqueduct of the midbrain above to the central canal below

 • The widest part is transversely crossed by striae medullaris, which are white fiers from arcuate nuclei

-• At a lateral angle, the region lateral to sulcus limitans overlies the vestibular nuclei and is known as vestibular area
+• At a lateral angle, the region lateral to sulcus limitans overlies the vestibular nuclei and is known as the vestibular area

 • The sulcus limitans divides the medial eminence into two triangles, the hypoglossal triangle above and the vagal triangle below